fenago/apache-solr/lab_guides/Lab_7.md

-As we discussed earlier in this chapter, we do not need to pass any parameter to enable or configure a parameter with a query string.
+As we discussed earlier in this lab, we do not need to pass any parameter to enable or configure a parameter with a query string.
 Configuring them with any request handler in the `solrconfig.xml` file will enable them.
 Let's understand all